dickravison/aws-sftp-ha/README.md

 region = "eu-west-1"
 ```

-and then specify this file when running terraform init.
+and then specify this file when running `terraform init`.

 ```
 terraform init --backend-config=backend.conf